Alert Regarding American Airlines Credit Card Offers/Promotions

 - NO double miles on American Airlines purchases

 - NO ability to earn a $100 annual flight discount

-There were only two positive changes on this card last year.
-First, the first being that the mileage cap was eliminated (previously you could earn only 60,000 miles per year).
+There have been only two positive changes on this card over the past couple years.
+First, the mileage cap was eliminated (previously you could earn only 60,000 miles per year).
 Second, it became available in Visa Signature and World MasterCard versions.

 - Credit Card Rewards: 1 mile per dollar, not double miles on AA purchases.

 - No Blackout Dates: Same as Platinum.

 - MileSAAver Discount: The "Reduced Mileage Awards" will cost you 2,500 miles more than what you get with the Platinum.

 - Annual Fee: $50